Department of Psychiatry

 The medical student will be actively involved in many aspects of forensic psychiatry including civil litigation, workman's compensation, malpractice, civil commitment, and guardianship.
 There may be opportunities to be involved in criminal forensic issues.
 The rotation is primarily self-directed but the student will work with several faculty within the Department of Psychiatry and will meet with the Course Director a minimum of two hours per week.
 They will also work with The City of St Louis Probate Court and shadow at the St. Louis Psychiatric Rehabilitation Center, a nearby forensic hospital.
 The student will also be assigned readings of landmark cases, textbooks, psychiatric expert opinions, legal filing with the probate court and attend civil hearings.
 The student will learn relevant criminal statutes regarding competency and civil commitment, causation in civil litigation, the concept of medical malpractice and risk assessment of violence and suicide.
 There may be the opportunity to witness sexually violent predator evaluations and/or treatment.
 The student will be required to research and write an opinion on a specific approved topic in forensic psychiatry.
 The objectives will be measured by attendance and by formal evaluation of the student's participation and knowledge during the supervision discussion.
 It will also be determined by the originality, thoroughness, and quality of the research paper.

-This is an opportunity for trainees to gain experience in the evaluation of children and adolescents who may be at high risk for schizophrenia.
-The rotation would center around the "First Contact Assessment Service", which evaluates patients who show characteristics suggestive of prodromal schizophrenia (such as new-onset attenuated psychotic symptoms along with recent deterioration in functioning) and/or early life characteristics that may indicate risk for developing schizophrenia later in life (for example, nonspecific social/emotional/behavioral symptoms in a child/adolescent with a strong family history of schizophrenia).
-Since the full symptoms of schizophrenia are often preceded by a wide range of childhood behavioral and developmental abnormalities, this rotation would also help trainees integrate information regarding the continuity between childhood development and adult psychopathology.
-Trainee would observe all aspects of First Contact evaluations (including semi-structured diagnostic interviews and examination of subtle neurological signs), participate in case discussions, and observe follow-up consultations involving patients with psychotic and/or complex neurodevelopmental disorders.
-Trainee would also be required to write a literature review on a topic relevant to the rotation.
+This is an opportunity for trainees to gain knowledge and experience related to evaluation of children and adolescents who may be at high risk for schizophrenia or other psychotic disorders.
+This is MAINLY A READING ELECTIVE.
+Students are required to READ SCIENTIFIC ARTICLES related to the topic of the elective and WRITE A BRIEF PAPER reviewing existing literature on a related sub-topic.
+Readings and progress in writing the paper will be discussed with Dr. Reiersen at least once per week.
+There may also be opportunity to see about 1-2 patients per week through Dr. Reiersen's First Contact Assessment Service, an outpatient consultation clinic which evaluates patients with characteristics suggestive of prodromal schizophrenia (such as new-onset attenuated psychotic symptoms along with recent deterioration in functioning) and/or early life characteristics that may indicate risk for developing schizophrenia later in life (for example, nonspecific neurodevelopmental and social/emotional/behavioral symptoms in a child/adolescent with a strong family history of schizophrenia, or a genetic disorder that is known to increase the risk for psychosis).
+Since the full symptoms of schizophrenia are often preceded by a wide range of childhood behavioral and developmental abnormalities, this rotation helps trainees integrate information regarding the continuity between childhood development and adult psychopathology.
+There may be opportunities to learn how to administer and score specialized assessments (interviews, questionnaires, neurological soft signs exams).
+Students may also have opportunities to participate in case discussions and observe follow-up consultations involving patients with psychotic and/or complex neurodevelopmental disorders.
+Students need to be aware that the amount of direct clinical care of patients is usually not more than one half-day per week.
+Additional direct clinical care opportunities related to child & adolescent psychiatry may sometimes be available for interested students, but this is not guaranteed.